run-llama/llama_index/gpt_index/indices/tree/README.md

-## GPTTreeIndex
+## 🌲 GPTTreeIndex

-The GPTTreeIndex first takes in a large dataset of unprocessed text data as input.
+The GPTTreeIndex first takes in a set of text documents as input.
 It then builds up a tree-index in a bottom-up fashion; each parent node is able to summarize the children nodes using a general **summarization prompt**; each intermediate node contains text summarizing the components below.
 Once the index is built, it can be saved to disk as a JSON and loaded for future use.

 Then, say the user wants to use GPT-3 to answer a question.
-Using a **query prompt template**, the GPT Index will be able to recursively perform tree traversal in a top-down fashion in order to answer a question.
+Using a **query prompt template**, the GPTTreeIndex will be able to recursively perform tree traversal in a top-down fashion in order to answer a question.
 For example, in the very beginning GPT-3 is tasked with selecting between *n* top-level nodes which best answers a provided query, by outputting a number as a multiple-choice problem.
-The GPT Tree Index then uses the number to select the corresponding node, and the process repeats recursively among the children nodes until a leaf node is reached.
+The GPTTreeIndex then uses the number to select the corresponding node, and the process repeats recursively among the children nodes until a leaf node is reached.

 **Why build a tree?
 Why not just incrementally go through each chunk?**